top of page

 Also, do you like the video for today's recipe?
 I thought I'd try something different, let me know if you like it!

-Chia seeds in here are thrown in not only for giving the oats a bit of a pudding-like texture, they're super nutritious.
-Chia seeds have been classified as a superfood, and its because they are full of nutrients!
-Also, did you know that they are gluten free?
+Chia seeds in here are thrown in not only for giving the oats a bit of a pudding-like texture, but they’re also super nutritious.
+Chia seeds have been classified as a superfood, and it’s because they are full of nutrients!
+Also, did you know that they are gluten-free?

 the phytochemicals and flavonoids in them.
-Also, they help redistribute lipids to other parts of the body, which can lessen liver fat, inflammation and fibrosis.
-Chia seeds are both low in cholesterol and sodium, and they have a high amount of potassium, calcium and phosphorus, all which aid nerve and bone health.
+Also, they help redistribute lipids to other parts of the body, which can lessen liver fat, inflammation, and fibrosis.
+Chia seeds are both low in cholesterol and sodium, and they have a high amount of potassium, calcium, and phosphorus, all of which aid nerve and bone health.
 They also contain Niacin, which is a B Vitamin that helps reduce unhealthy cholesterol levels, as well as manage nervous system disorders.
-I see why its a superfood!
+I see why it’s a superfood!

 Orange Creamsicle Overnight Oats